A Legacy of the Land

 The focus was and still is on conservation outreach, education and facilitation for folks with a stake in land and associated natural/cultural resources.
 First and foremost, the NRLT works with landowners to discern the most appropriate path forward for those interested in conserving their lands.
 The NRLT also engages with the staff and elected officials in New River counties to help them understand how conservation can be a tool to conserve natural assets and guide development in ways that reduce the financial strain on a county’s budget.

 Since 2002, the NRLT has worked hard to build a sustainable nonprofit.
 The NRLT works hard to ensure it is strategic in the use of resources and to focus its efforts on projects with high conservation value.
 The organization accomplishes these interrelated goals with conservative fiscal management and pairing cutting-edge resource mapping technology with the local knowledge community stakeholders.
-Also, thanks to generous support from our community, the NRLT enters 2017 prepared to establish an endowment to insure long-term sustainability.
-The NRLT was nationally accredited in 2013 and is preparing to renew this mark of professional excellence in 2018.
+Also, thanks to generous support from our community, the NRLT established an endowment to insure long-term sustainability in 2017.
+The NRLT was nationally accredited in 2013 and renewed this mark of professional excellence in 2018.

 Today the NRLT is an established and vital part of the regional community.
 In partnership with landowners and its conservation partners, it has forever protected more than 56,000 acres of the New River region’s rural landscape and is working every day to expand the quantity, quality and diversity of conservation in the New River region.
 In the end our goal is to help protect the quality of life residents enjoy today as well as insuring a legacy that will sustain future generations.